Luis Macias (Ecuadorian footballer)

-Luis Miguel Macias Espinoza (born April 1, 1985 in Portoviejo) is an Ecuadorian football forward.
+Luis Miguel Macias Espinoza, (born April 1, 1985 in Portoviejo) sometimes known as Cocacho, is an Ecuadorian football forward.
 He currently plays for LDU Portoviejo.

 Club career

 Macias began his professional football career with LDU Portoviejo.
 For the 2010 season, he will be playing for the Ecuadorian giants Barcelona SC.

 Macias scored his first goal with Barcelona on February 21, 2010 in a match against Independiente José Terán.